gilch/hissp/docs/macro_tutorial.rst

 but there's just no getting around these issues when using a float.
 Lissp reader macros get the parsed object, and by then, some information has been lost.
+One could argue that a float literal written with more precision than is available should be a syntax error, but Python doesn't care.

 In cases like this,
 it's best to not use a float at all,